airyhq/airy/docs/docs/sources/sms-twilio.md

 ## Connect a Twilio.SMS source via the UI

-You can connect a Twilio.SMS source via your Airy Core instance UI.
+You can connect a Twilio.SMS source via your Airy Core instance [UI](/ui/overview).

-On your instance's Airy Core UI, click on 'Channels' on the left sidebar menu and select the SMS channel.
+On your instance's [Control Center](/ui/control-center/introduction), click on 'Catalog' on the left sidebar menu and select the SMS channel.
 Add your Twilio phone number in the Twilio Phone Number field.
 You can optionally add a name and an image.

 <img alt="TwilioSMS connect" src={useBaseUrl('img/sources/twilioSMS/twilioSMS_ui.png')} />